LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 Just the biggest ear you can imagine.
 All goofy and just a-waitin' to hear something.
-The thing is -- big goofy ear ain't just listenin' for any ol' thing.
+The thing is --- big goofy ear ain't just listenin' for any ol' thing.
 It's listening for a **specific** signal.

 You can create a slot to listen to any signal.
 A slot is basically just a function.
-When a signal is emitted, the slot (function) is executed.
+When the signal it is listening for is emitted, the slot (function) is executed.

 Once you've got a signal to listen to and a slot to listen for it, you can `connect()` them.